vstinner/vstinner.github.io/draft/python_contrib_2016q3.rst

 After I published the first version of my PEP, I made changes:

-* Always use 64-bit unsigned integer: "A risk of an integer overflow every 584 years is acceptable."
+* Use 64-bit unsigned integer on 32-bit system: "A risk of an integer overflow every 584 years is acceptable."
 Using 32-bit, an overflow occurs every 4 seconds.
-* Don't expose the version at Python level to prevent users writing optimizations based on it: reading the dictionary version in Python is as slow as a regular dictionary lookup.
+* Don't expose the version at Python level to prevent users writing optimizations based on it.
+Reading the dictionary version in Python is as slow as a dictionary lookup, wheras the version is usually used to avoid a "slow" dictionary lookup.

 I added the private version to the builtin dict type with the ussue #26058.
-The version is incremented at each dictionary creation and at each dictionary change.
+The global dictionary version is incremented at each dictionary creation and at each dictionary change.

 FASTCALL
 ========

+Thanks to my work on marking Python benchmarks more stable.

 * Issue #27128: Add _PyObject_FastCall(), a new calling convention avoiding a temporary tuple to pass positional parameters in most cases, but create a